hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 This panel shows pairs a semi-automatic rule is prepared to action.
 Select those that are good and click 'approve', click 'deny' for any that are false positives.
 You can also double-click on a pair to load up the queue in a normal duplicate-filter-like media viewer, but this time with 'approve/deny' buttons on the right-hand duplicate hover window. **I recommend using this filter to process semi-automatic rules.**

 If a rule ever needs you to click 'deny', it needs tighter search or comparison before you can set it to fully automatic.
-The ideal of these rules is automation!
+The ideal of these rules is fire-and-forget automation!

 [![](images/duplicates_auto_resolution_actions_taken.png)](images/duplicates_auto_resolution_actions_taken.png)